 The William K. Bunis Teaching Award was established in honor of a former graduate student and instructor in the school.
-It is awarded each year to a graduate student who demonstrates excellence in teaching.
+The Undergraduate Studies Committee (USC) awards it each Spring to a graduate student who demonstrates excellence in teaching.
 The recipient must have taught at least two classes for the school and have not been a previous winner of the Bunis Award.
-Nominations are accepted by faculty, fellow graduate students, and undergraduate students.
+Faculty, fellow graduate students, and undergraduate students can nominate graduate student instructors for this award.
 No self-nominations, please.
-The winner or winners are selected by the Undergraduate Studies Committee in Spring.